Press play to listen to this blog post as a recording

 Since suffering that first stroke, Deidre has experienced several more.
 She still struggles with high blood pressure, and continues to use her Babyscripts blood pressure cuff to monitor her blood pressure, even though she is no longer enrolled in the Babyscripts program:

-[My BP cuff] has still been a very big help, because that’s one of the big things that they always lookfor: is my blood pressure escalating when these strokes are happening?
+[My BP cuff] has still been a very big help, because that’s one of the big things that they always look for: is my blood pressure escalating when these strokes are happening?
 Is my blood pressure elevated before?
 During?
 I make sure I keep track of my blood pressure.
 Apparently high blood pressure is really a silent killer.

 Deidre's story has a lot to tell us about the challenges facing mothers, especially those in underserved populations, and can give providers insight into the areas that should be priorities.

 The most obvious is the prevalence of hypertensive risks.
 Women are now twice as likely to develop hypertension in pregnancy as their mothers were (and this is after taking the increased occurrence of geriatric pregnancies into account).
-Perhaps an even more more disturbing statistic, one in 10 women develop pregnancy-re
+Perhaps an even more more disturbing statistic, one in 10 women develop pregnancy-related hypertension after their six-week postpartum checkup, which is when coverage ends for some, and recommended check-ups end for all.

 This statistic especially highlights the importance of education about blood pressure starting in the prenatal period.
 Deidre had a really good understanding of her blood pressure and what her levels indicated: